 Each user has a different home directory on the ds, bc and pi0 clusters

 and this home directory is physically located on the machine

 These home directories are mounted over NFS on all the worker nodes

 in their corresponding clusters.
-The

-The home directories corresponding to each cluster can
+The home directories corresponding to each cluster can be

 respectively, on different cluster login head nodes.

 login head node and if you require access to a missing home directory please

 email us at email@example.com and

 we will respond to your request promptly.